 Exploration Target Significantly Enhanced at Red Chris East Ridge

-/EIN News/ -- VANCOUVER, British Columbia, March 13, 2023 (GLOBE NEWSWIRE) -- Imperial Metals Corporation (the “Imperial” or the “Company”) (TSX:III) announces significantly enhanced East Ridge Exploration Target at Red Chris, indicating the potential of additional block cave mining.
+VANCOUVER, British Columbia, March 13, 2023 (GLOBE NEWSWIRE) -- Imperial Metals Corporation (the "Imperial" or the "Company") III announces significantly enhanced East Ridge Exploration Target at Red Chris, indicating the potential of additional block cave mining.
 Imperial holds a 30% interest in the Red Chris mine.

 The enhanced Exploration Target, as of March 6, 2023, has increased to between 400 million tonnes at 0.49% copper and 0.42 g/t gold and 500 million tonnes at 0.47% copper and 0.39 g/t gold.
 This represents a significant increase from the initial Exploration Target (included on the table below) reported on July 20, 2022.
 The Exploration Target is in addition to the current published mineral resource and relates to the portion of the deposit that has not yet been adequately drill tested.
 The potential quantity and grade of the Exploration Target is conceptual in nature.
 There has been insufficient exploration to estimate a Mineral Resource and it is uncertain if further exploration will result in the estimation of a Mineral Resource.
 The East Ridge is outside of the currently published Red Chris Mineral Resource Estimate.